kotappa19/go-web-server/README.md

 ## The project includes two APIs

-- GET /hello
+- GET /hello - Returns hello as response
-- POST /form
+- POST /form - Takes name and address as form input and returns it as response

 ### Steps to start this application